AlexanderLJX/SIT-Data-Visualization-and-Analysis/README.md

  - **Date:** The date and time when the review was posted.
 This is calculated based on the relative time from the current date.
 Format is a datetime string.
  - **Review:** The text content of the review.
 Format is a string.
  - **Metadata:** Additional information related to the review, such as ratings for specific aspects like food or service, meal type, price per person, recommended dishes, and atmosphere.
 This is provided as a list of strings or key-value pairs enclosed in brackets.
+ - **Likes:** The number of likes the review has received.
+Format is an integer.
+ - **Review Images href:** The URLs to the images attached to the review.
+Format is a list of strings.